Purveyance

-Purveyance was an ancient prerogative right of the English Crown to purchase provisions and other necessaries for the royal household, at an appraised price, and to requisition horses and vehicles for royal use.
-It was finally abolished in 1660.
+Purveyance, a greatly expanded form of the ancient customary right of prise, was a mediaeval prerogative right of the English Crown to purchase provisions and other necessaries, at an appraised price, and to requisition horses and vehicles for royal use.
+The ancient right was for the benefit of the poor, but was developed in England, over the course of the late eleventh through the fourteenth centuries, as the purveyance system, by which the king was able to collect goods needed for both household and military use.

+The system - for whatever purpose - was open to abuse from corrupt officials, who would often requisition goods and sell them for profit or use extortion and other means to obtain items or money that was not passed on or divulged to the king.
+Accordingly, English kings established numerous, though somewhat ineffectual, statutes in an attempt to limit the corruption.
+Purveyance for military purposes was discontinued in 1362, with the right itself finally abolished in 1660.

 History

 Under Edwards I–III

-The right was developed in England over the course of the late eleventh through the fourteenth centuries.
-In theory, the king's prerogative allowed him to collect goods needed for both household and military use, but the latter was discontinued in 1362.
-The primary problem with the system was that it was open to abuse from corrupt officials, who would often requisition goods and sell them for profit or use extortion and other means to obtain items or money that was not passed on or divulged to the king.
-Accordingly, English kings established numerous, though somewhat ineffectual, statutes in an attempt to limit the corruption.

-When Edward I and the English Army invaded Scotland, with little agricultural productivity, they used purveyances.
-The English court had, of old, a right of customary purchase of food for the poor.
-The right was called prise.
-Edward took this and grossly expanded it to make the institution called purveyance.
-The sheriffs would buy food at a set price in the shires and the sellers had to sell at the government price.
-The government then created a system to store the food.
-Edward created a convoy system to move mountains of food from the English Midlands to southern Scotland, which the English controlled.
-Administrative historians say this was a real triumph in organizational power of government, but also a racket because Edward paid late and low.
+The English court's old right of prise was a customary right of purchase of food for the poor.
+Edward I grossly expanded it as the purveyance system - needed for the English Army when invading Scotland, which had little agricultural productivity.
+Sheriffs would buy food at a set price in the shires, with the sellers required to sell.
+Edward's government created a system to store and convoy very large quantities of food from the English Midlands to southern Scotland, which the English controlled.

+Administrative historians say this was a real triumph in organizational power of government, but also effectively a racket because Edward paid late and low.

 Edward I also employed purveyances for his many Welsh campaigns, utilizing the produce of both the Isle of Anglesey and Ireland.
-Purveyance was largely the cause for intense dissatisfaction over Edward's campaign in Gascony of 1294–8, and in 1298, a nationwide investigation was held into abuses of royal administrators, including purveyors.
+Purveyance was largely the cause for intense dissatisfaction over Edward's campaign in Gascony of 1294–8, and in 1298, a nationwide investigation was held into abuses by royal administrators, including purveyors.

 Purveyance continued to be the favoured method of the English kings for obtaining food and other necessities for feeding their armies, supplying their castles and garrisons, and supporting their itinerant households.
 Both Edward II and Edward III used the system heavily: the former in his unsuccessful campaign against Scotland and then in the civil war against Thomas of Lancaster and the latter in his relatively successful campaign against Scotland and then in France during the Hundred Years' War.

 It was under Edward III that the issue of corruption and abuses that accompanied the collection of goods for military use particularly came to a head.
 Complaints reached such a feverish pitch in the opening years of the Hundred Years' War that Edward III launched another nationwide investigation, and effectively removed most purveyors from office.
 However, purveyance was too valuable a royal privilege to surrender, and it was only in 1362, under intense pressure from Parliament, that Edward III agreed to discontinue purveyance for military use.